-- And just exactly what kinds of bizarre secretive activity were you planning on doing that requires fencing right the way along every boundary line?
+- And just exactly what bizarre and secretive activities were you planning on doing in your garden that requires you to fence right along every boundary line?

 - Do you really think so poorly of the neighbours that you need to completely wall them out?
 Just how interesting do you think you are, that you think strangers really want to peep in through your windows?
-Do you really think a fence would stop anyone committed to trespassing (or worse), or would it actually encourage it, by giving the intruder more privacy?
+Do you honestly think a fence would stop anyone committed to trespassing (or worse) on your property, or would it actually encourage them, by giving them more privacy?

-If you decide you do need fencing, could you perhaps consider shorter, higher quality fences, just to frame certain carefully crafted private outdoor spaces within a wider open landscaping concept?
+If you decide you must have fencing, could you perhaps consider shorter, higher quality fences, framing certain carefully crafted private outdoor spaces within a wider open landscaping concept?

 - Ensure the colours and materials and textures of your fence or garden walls harmonise with the claddings of your house.

-- Treat garden walls as just another part of the house spatially – for example, they can define outdoor ‘rooms’ that flow from one to another.
-Interior walls that pass out through full-height glazing to become exterior garden walls can create wonderful combined indoor-outdoor view shafts and spaces.
+- Treat garden walls as part of the house itself – for example, garden walls can define outdoor ‘rooms’ that flow from one to another.
+Interior walls that pass out through full-height glazing to become garden walls can create wonderful combined indoor-outdoor view shafts and spaces.
 You can also extend suitable floor finishes outside, further strengthening the visual connection.

-- Ensure fences are carefully planned to define discrete outdoor living spaces within the section, rather than just as a ‘dumb’ perimeter around the boundary as a whole.
+- Ensure fences are carefully planned to define discrete outdoor living spaces within the section, rather than treating them as a ‘dumb’ perimeter around the whole site.

-Tip 5: Avoid long unbroken fences, particularly street facing fences that detract from the experience of people outside the fence, and make the street feel sterile and unloved.
+Particularly try to avoid long street facing fences that degrade the amenity people outside your fence will feel, and that will make the street feel sterile and unloved.

-If you must have a long fence, you could at least make it sculptural, or integrate points of interest along the length, with things like curves in plan, or steps in and out for planters and trees on the boundary.
+If you must have a long fence, you could at least make it sculptural, or integrate points of interest along its length, with things like curves in plan, or steps in and out for planters and trees along the boundary.

-Even where a fence really is required, it likely does not need to be solid along its entire length.
-Solid areas framing more open areas of fencing (e.g. consisting of vertical bars or slats) with visible greenery, or planted alcoves and steps in plan can add life and interest to the fence, and make your property feel more generous and open, and less like Fort Knox.
-As already noted, solid timber fences in particular are also much more vulnerable to wind pressure, and to tilting or blowing over completely.
+Even where a fence really is required, it seldom needs to be solid along its entire length.
+Solid areas framing more open areas of fencing (e.g. consisting of vertical bars or slats) with greenery visible beyond, or planted alcoves and steps in plan can add life and interest to the fence, and make your property feel more generous and open, and less like Fort Knox.

-Tip 6: Avoid continuous fencing along sloping ground if possible, or at least avoid sloping the top of your fencing.
+Tip 6: Avoid continuous fencing along sloping ground if possible

-Employ stepped level segments of fencing instead, or even better, reduce the length enclosed and work out your landscaping design and position the house and any outbuildings such that stepping (or sloping) fences are not required in the first place.
+Employ stepped segments of level fencing instead of sloping topped fencing, or even better, reduce the length enclosed and make your landscaping design work better with the position of your house and any outbuildings, such that stepping (or sloping) fences are not required at all.

-Unless the match with the house and streetscape is just right, picket fences (and their contemporary equivalents) are nearly always a bit odd looking and clumsily pretentious – serving no functional purpose, they reflect mostly the prissy narrow-minded middle-class social anxieties of their owners.
+In fact, unless the circumstances and the match with the house and streetscape is just right, picket fences (and their contemporary equivalents) nearly always come across as a bit pretentious – serving no functional purpose, they reflect mostly the prissy social anxieties of their owners.

 Have I offended everyone yet?

-Tip 10: Avoid visually thin free-standing fence ends.
-This emphasises that your fence is cheaply built and lacking in substance.
-You could swap the fence for a thicker garden wall, use thicker than normal fence posts (not just at the ends) or at the very least form a return at fence ends to address this perception.
-Design your fence with the side view in mind!
+A visible fence end exposes how your fence was constructed, in more ways than one; expressing to the world whether your fences (and your property) are cheap and lacking in substance, or solid, enduring and of good quality.
+You could swap the fence for a thicker garden wall, use thicker than normal fence posts (not just at the ends) or at the very least form a return at fence ends to address adverse ‘rickety fence’ perceptions.

-Tip 11: Avoid outcomes with lower fences running alongside taller structures, such as sheds, garages or other fences.
-Functionally this is a double up, and it certainly looks like a clumsy blunder.
+Fences always look bad and poorly thought through when running close alongside other structures such as sheds, garages or other fences.
+Functionally this is a double up, and it tends to feel like a clumsy blunder.

-Or just be a good neighbour and separate the two elements completely.
-Certainly, nobody wants to see your outbuilding or fence thoughtlessly pushed up against their fence, even if planning rules don’t explicitly prevent it.
+If neither of these work for you, best to just ensure no taller structures at least go near any fence line in the first place.
+Certainly, no neighbour wants to see your outbuilding or fence thoughtlessly pushed up against their fence, even if planning rules don’t explicitly prevent it.

-Solid masonry garden walls with the right plan layout and interventions can look sculptural and they feel much less like an afterthought, while well detailed timber fencing (that looks good from both sides) can reveal you have a concern for craftsmanship and do care about other people who will look at it each day – particularly if the fence is not attempting to create a solid barrier all the way along the boundary.
+Any suggestion of meanness is easily avoided with the right choice of design and materials; solid masonry or plastered concrete garden wall can look solid and sculptural, while well detailed timber fencing (that looks good from both sides) reveals you have a concern for craftsmanship and texture.
+The right plan layout (not just straight lines along the full length of your boundary) with interventions and planting both sides show that you do care about other what people have to look at each day.
 The right placement and ratio of gaps vs solid structure can improve visual amenity and wind shelter performance as well.

 Here are a few design ideas for you that don’t look quite as cheap and inept as most kiwi fences:

-If you have a section with existing ‘typical’ fencing to contend with, then your options are going to be more constrained than in an unfenced section where there are design-friendly subdivision or planning rules to limit the damage fencing causes to urban environments, but even so, the more you can do to correct what you find, the more you can lift your property out of the thoughtless mediocrity that plagues and detracts from most Kiwi suburban houses.
+If you have a section with existing ‘typical’ fencing to contend with, then your options are going to be more constrained than in an unfenced section where there are design-friendly subdivision or planning rules to limit the damage that fencing causes to urban environments, but even so, the more you can do to correct what you find, the more you can lift your property out of the thoughtless mediocrity that blights most suburbs.

-A good outcome is however definitely within reach if you apply to the design of your fencing every bit as much thought and sensitivity as you would apply to the design of your house.
+A good outcome is definitely within reach however – if you are willing to apply to the design of your fencing every bit as much care and sensitivity as you would apply to the design of your house